-KET is the Key English Test.
-This is an English language examination provided by Cambridge English Language Assessment (previously known as the University of Cambridge ESOL examination).
+The Key English Test is an English language examination provided by Cambridge English Language Assessment (previously known as the University of Cambridge ESOL examination).
 The KET is a basic level qualification which demonstrates the ability to communicate using English in simple situations.

 Launched in 1994, Cambridge English: Key is designed to be the first step for students wishing to progress towards higher level English language qualifications, and aims to support learners to master the basics in English.
 It is focused on Level A2 of the Common European Framework of Reference for Languages (CEFR).